ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: pre}

+In this example, the main function is `-compile main`.
+To use a different function as main, change the value for `-compile`.
+The main function is selected at compilation time.
+When you pre-compile, `ibmcloud fn action [update | create]` ignores the `--main`.

 The container gets the contents of the source zip in `stdin`, compiles the content, and creates a new zip archive with the executabled `exec` in the root.
 The zip archive content streams out to `stdout` which gets redirected to the `hello-bin.zip` archive to be deployed as the Go Action.

 Now you can update your action for production by using the CLI and new zip archive `hello-bin.zip`.